Mary E. Brunkow

-Mary Elizabeth Brunkow (born 1961) is an American molecular biologist and immunologist.
+Mary Elizabeth Brunkow (born April 13, 1961) is an American molecular biologist, immunologist and Nobel Prize laureate.
 She is known for co-identifying the gene later named FOXP3 as the cause of the scurfy mouse phenotype, a finding that became foundational for modern regulatory T cell biology.

 In 2025, she was jointly awarded the Nobel Prize in Physiology or Medicine with Fred Ramsdell and Shimon Sakaguchi for their work in peripheral immune tolerance.

 Early life and education

-Brunkow was born in 1961 in Portland, Oregon.
+Brunkow was born on April 13, 1961 in Portland, Oregon.
 She graduated from St. Mary's Academy in Portland in 1979.

 Brunkow received a Bachelor of Science with a major in molecular and cellular biology from the University of Washington in 1983 and a Doctor of Philosophy in molecular biology from Princeton University in 1991.
 Her doctoral advisor was Shirley M. Tilghman.
 Her doctoral dissertation was titled Expression and function of the H19 gene in transgenic mice (1991).

 Career

 Brunkow worked in industry research in the Seattle area, at Celltech R&D in Bothell, Washington, which is where she and Fred Ramsdell performed their Nobel Prize-winning work on FOXP3, and later she became senior program manager at the Institute for Systems Biology in Seattle.